edward-shen/MMM-pages/readme.md

 ## Using the module

-To use this module, add it to the modules array in the `config/config.js` file:
+To use this module, add it to the modules array in the `config/config.js` file.
+Note: module names used in the following example can be fictitious.

 ```js
 modules: [
     {